Fan-Yu-Hang/SeeLayer/README.md

 Jun7, skill switch, a girl who also live in YuHang district, is willing to switch her photographer skill to switch my English.
 I prepare 10 weeks class for her, make sure she can listen and speak when travel abroad.

 2026Jun5, apply a domain and a mini-App.
-For CHEN HaoYu(Amy)
+For CHEN HaoYu(Amy).

 May30, happy birthday to myself~ design a silver necklace for her